glic3rinu/passlib/docs/lib/passlib.hash.oracle10.rst

 Deviations
 ==========
-PassLib's implementation of the Oracle10g hash may deviate from the official implementation in unknown ways, as there is no official documentation.
+Passlib's implementation of the Oracle10g hash may deviate from the official implementation in unknown ways, as there is no official documentation.
 There is only one known issue: